Explore the Beauty and Culture of Marrakech with Our Marrakech Excursions

 You can admire the most beautiful and high waterfalls of Morocco, enjoy a good tajine listening to the sound of water, and swim at the foot of the waterfall if the weather is nice.
 You may even have the chance to see monkeys!
 Here more info about our private trips to Ouzoud.

+6. AGAFAY DESERT: This desert is located just outside of Marrakech, and offers a unique opportunity to experience the beauty and solitude of the desert landscape.
+There are several tour operators that offer guided excursions, including camel treks, sandboarding, and sunset dinners in the desert.
 Located just in the south of Marrakech, the Agafay desert is a surprising place you will never forget.
 The best way to visit it?
 With ATV of course!!
 We offer you private quad day with lunch in a luxury camp or at the locals.
 A private Camel Trip is always a great choice too.

 You can explore lots of trails for all levels through eucalyptus forests, lush canyons and arid hills.